govenius/pdata/docs/index.rst

 The main goals are to provide an interface that:

-  * Maximizes the amount of automatically stored metadata, without relying on the experimenter specifying which values are worthy of saving.
+  * Automatically stores a lot of metadata, including parameters that change during a measurement.
-  * Is "procedural" rather than "functional" in terms of the API the experimenter sees, as procedural programming tends to be easier to understand for a typical experimental physicist.
+  * Is *procedural* rather than *functional* in terms of the API the experimenter sees, as procedural programming tends to be easier to understand for a typical experimental physicist.
+  * Uses standard Python flow-control constructs (for, while, if, etc.) for looping over setpoints.
   * The API aims to be self-explanatory, wherever possible.

 In practice, the experimenter calls an explicit :code:`add_points(<new data points>)` function to add rows to a traditional table of data points, with user-defined columns.
-In the background, **pdata automatically records all changes to instrument parameters**, each time :code:`add_points` is called.
+In the background, **pdata automatically records all changes to instrument parameters** each time :code:`add_points` is called.

-In addition, pdata provides useful helpers for reading back the automatically recorded instrument parameters.
+In addition, pdata provides useful helpers for reading back the data, including automatically recorded instrument parameters, basic helpers for visualization, and good export capabilities to other tools for further analysis (see :ref:`Analyzing with other tools
+<analyzing_with_other_tools>`).

 .. note:: The only requirement for the framework used to control the
           instruments is that the framework needs to be able to return